 Feng Yun (丰 云 Pinyin: Fēng Yśn, born 1966) is a Chinese 9-dan professional Go player.

-Feng joined the Henan Provinical Weiqi Team, under Huang Jin Xian, when she was nine (12?) years old.
+Feng joined the Henan Provinical Weiqi Team, under Huang Jin Xian, when she was nine years old.
 She began her professional career in 1979.
-In 1982 she was selected for the China National Weiqi Team, at age 15, where she received professional training for 18 years.
+In 1982, aged 15, she was selected for the China National Weiqi Team, where she received professional training for 18 years.

-After 23 years of effort, hard work and winning games, Feng Yun became a top professional Go player and became 9-dan in 1995.
-Therewith she was the second woman (after Rui Naiwei) to reach 9 dan.
+After 23 years of effort, hard work and winning games, Feng Yun became a top professional Go player when she was awarded the rank of 9-dan in 1995.
+This made her only the second woman (after Rui Naiwei) to reach 9 dan.

 Feng Yun was a finalist in the first four Bohae Cups, winning on the second occasion (1995), but losing to Rui Naiwei on the other three occasions, hence being 2nd in '94, '96 and '97.

 She was the challenger in the 2002 North American Masters Tournament.